CyberSecurityUP/backup-fu/README.md

 Inicie primeiramente o **backp.sh** e em seguida o **autobackup.sh** Configure da forma apresentada nas instruções

+Backup your Kali Linux data to Google Drive automatically

+Script based on Michael LaSalvia's Autobackup that was focused on OSCP students, but I improved the script a little to make everyone's life easier!

+Start **backp.sh** first and then **autobackup.sh**
+Configure as shown in the instructions

+#INSTRUCTIONS
 New Remote = N

 1 - name = googledrive